EO-DataHub/eodh-qgis/README.md

 A QGIS plugin to integrate with the Earth Observation Data Hub (EODH) This plugin demonstrates the EO Application Package and workflow capabilities of the EODH.

+## Usage

+When opening the plugin for the first time, you need to configure authentication credentials to access EODH APIs.

+1. Click on settings button
+2. Enter your EODH username and API token (can be generated in your account settings on EODH website).
+3. Click back to Workflows or Jobs and your list will load normally.

 ## Development

 ### Requirements